Matteo Berretti

 Matteo Berretti (born 4 April 1985) is an Italian footballer who plays for Poggibonsi.

 Biography

 Born in Cecina, Tuscany, Berretti started his career at Cecina.
 In 2002, he joined Siena.
 He left for Aglianese on loan and in mid-2005 sold to Potenza in co-ownership deal.
 In June 2007 Siena sold the remains 50% registration rights to Potenza.
 He was the regular starter of the team, made 112 league appearances in 4 seasons.
 He also sold to Arezzo in another co-ownership deal in September 2008 but bought back in June 2009.
 He won promotion to Serie C1 as play-offs winner in 2007.

-In July 2009 he joined Taranto.
-In June Potenza also bought back Rosario Falcone from Taranto.
-He only played 9 times in 2009–10 Lega Pro Prima Divisione before left for Cavese in January 2010.
+In July 2009 he joined Taranto while in June Potenza bought back Rosario Falcone from Taranto.
+He only played nine times in 2009–10 Lega Pro Prima Divisione before left for Cavese in January 2010.

-In August 2010 he left for Andria.
-In July 2011 he was exchanged with Vito Di Bari of Andria.
+In August 2010 he left for Andria while in July 2011 he was exchanged with Vito Di Bari of Andria.